catamphetamine/webpack-isomorphic-tools/README.md

 ## Miscellaneous

+### Webpack 2 `System.import`

+Instead of implementing `System.import` in this library I think that it would be more rational to use existing tools for transforming `System.import()` calls into `require()` calls.
+See [this stackoverflow answer](http://stackoverflow.com/questions/37121442/server-side-react-with-webpack-2-system-import/39088208#39088208) for a list of such tools.

 ### .gitignore

 Make sure you add this to your `.gitignore` so that you don't commit these unnecessary files to your repo